The move from Commission Stylist to Booth Renter is a major one, even a life-changing one.

 Are you confident bleaching dark hair all the way to level 10 blonde?

 What about the less common stuff?
+The stuff that's not totally necessary but good to have.

 Do you have skills in perming, soft perming and chemical straightening (Keratin treatment, Brazilian blowout etc)?